Home

 TRIR = (4*200,000) / 238,420 = 3.36

-As the hours worked increase without any more recordables, the TRIR improves - goes down.
+As the hours worked increase without any more Recordables, the TRIR improves - goes down.
 Each state has average rates by specific industries and lines of work.
 Your company should have an NAICS code to help find these values to compare.

 Lost Time Injury Rate (LTIR)

-The LRIR is a commonly used lagging indicator that measures a companies Lost-Time Injury Rate and adjust for the number of hours a facility works.
+The LRIR is a commonly used lagging indicator that measures a company's Lost-Time Injury Rate and adjust for the number of hours a facility works.
 It does not matter how many employees there but is a function of the number of lost-time injuries and the numbers to hours worked (usually including salary and hourly).

 LTIR = (# of Lost-Time Injuries * 200,000) / # hours worked